 Note* You can easily make this recipe free of animal products!
 Replace eggs with a vegan egg substitute in the batter, and for the glaze sub in coconut oil for butter and unsweetened vanilla almond milk instead of cow’s milk.
 Bam!
 Apple bread vegan friendly.

-No, applesauce bread is made differently than this apple bread recipe.
+- Applesauce Bread – applesauce bread is made differently than this apple bread recipe.
 Apple bread with applesauce is typically made with sour cream and buttermilk…oh, and applesauce.
 None of those ingredients are in this recipe, so you’ll get a completely different flavor and texture here.
 The same rules apply for apple bread cake and snickerdoodle apple bread.
 Similar names, but very different.

-Not that I’ve ever made.
-I suppose you could make this apple bread recipe and use it for that purpose, but Apple Bread Pudding typically calls for plain soft bread cubes.
+- Apple Bread Pudding – I suppose you could make this apple bread recipe and use it for that purpose, but Apple Bread Pudding typically calls for plain soft bread cubes.

-Apple Banana Bread is incredible!
+- Apple Banana Bread – Apple Banana Bread is incredible!
 You wouldn’t believe what the addition of a few diced apples can do for your favorite Banana Bread recipe.
 Be sure to include cinnamon and nuts.
 So.
 Darn.
 Good.

-To create this tasty Apple Fritter Bread variation, all you have to do is toss your diced apples in 2 tablespoons granulated sugar, and 1 teaspoon cinnamon before you add them to your bread batter.
+- Apple Fritter Bread – To create this tasty Apple Fritter Bread variation, all you have to do is toss your diced apples in 2 tablespoons granulated sugar, and 1 teaspoon cinnamon before you add them to your bread batter.
 It will bring back fond memories of every fall festival you’ve ever attended.

 - 3 Cups All-Purpose Flour